learn-co-curriculum/careers-interviews-preparing-questions/README.md

 Questions about whether mentorship is offered at the company.

 - **Why?** Some companies have formal mentoring programs set up where employees are assigned a mentor, but not all do.
 If a company doesn’t mention mentoring first, don’t bring it up because the employer may not feel like they can give you the support you want (and thus conclude that you’re not a fit for the company).
 Additionally, candidates who focus on asking for mentorship are seen as less capable and required to be more closely supervised and less likely to contribute to a team.
-- **A better way to ask:** “How do you approach onboarding new developers?” ; “What is your feedback culture like at [Company name]?”
+- **A better way to ask:** “How do you approach onboarding employees?” ; “What is your feedback culture like at [Company]?”

 Compensation

 - **Why?** Asking questions about compensation makes an employer question your motivations and think you only care about money.
 - **A better way to ask:** Don't ask at any time.
 The employer should bring up the compensation.

-Employers want to hire people who are focused on contributing to a team writing code, and working with great people.
+Employers want to hire people who are focused on contributing to a team specialized in what they do, and working with great people.
 Those should be your priorities when you’re asking questions.

 ## Next Steps

 Regardless of whether you're interviewing with them or whether it's a dream company, what's a company that you're interested in?
-Do your research and write three questions that you would ask at the end of a interview you would have with people from the company.
+Do your research and write three questions that you would ask at the end of an interview you would have with people from the company.
 Take time to review these questions with your coach for feedback.

 ## Resources

 - [10 Job Interview Questions You Should Ask](https://www.forbes.com/sites/nextavenue/2014/06/18/10-job-interview-questions-you-should-ask/#5c98a0a3ace2)

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-interviews-preparing-questions'>Careers Interviews Preparing Questions</a> on Learn.co and start learning to code for free.</p>